kwenealete/platypus-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+You can download the project from github by cloning it into your IDE.

 In the project directory, you can run:

+### `npm install  `

+This downloads/installs the necessary packages needed to run the project in the browser

 ### `npm start`